rocky-linux/wiki.rockylinux.org/docs/guidelines/git_guidelines.md

 DO:

 * Fork repositories and create pull requests where needed
-* Ensure software/source code brought into the Git services are of a valid open source license (see related links above)
+* Ensure software/source code brought into the Git services are of a [valid open source license](https://fedoraproject.org/wiki/Licensing:Main?rd=Licensing#SoftwareLicenses)
 * Upload a valid GPG key and sign your commits

 DON'T: